-A settlement agreement (formerly known as a compromise agreement) is a document that can settle the majority of employment claims that an employee may have against its employer (either the school and/or the local authority).
+A settlement agreement (formerly known as a compromise agreement) is a document that can settle the majority of employment claims that an employee may have against its employer.
 They are most commonly used to bring an employee’s employment to an end by mutual agreement.

 What is the purpose of a settlement agreement?

-A settlement agreement provides a way for a school to remove a problematic employee without the need to follow a fair procedure.
-A settlement agreement can be used for any employee of the school, from a mid-day supervisor to a teacher.
+A settlement agreement provides a way for an organisation to remove a problematic employee without the need to follow a fair procedure.

-A settlement agreement allows a school to move on with a “clean slate”.
-A school does not have to live in fear of a potential employment tribunal claim landing on their doorstep following the employee’s termination of employment.
+A settlement agreement allows an organisation to move on with a “clean slate”.
+An organisation does not have to live in fear of a potential employment tribunal claim landing on their doorstep following the employee’s termination of employment.

 Why would you use a settlement agreement, and not just get written assurances from the employee that they will not bring a claim?

 The majority of statutory claims (these are claims arising from the law (as opposed to a claim for breach of contract), for example, unfair dismissal, failure to make certain payments or discrimination) cannot be settled unless through a legally valid settlement agreement.
 A merely written assurance from an employee that they will not bring a claim against the school is virtually worthless.